Fumnanya92/E-commerce-website/README.md

 ### Project Scenario

 A technology consulting firm is migrating to cloud architecture.
-Your task as a DevOps Engineer is to design and implement a CI/CD pipeline using **Jenkins** to automate the deployment of an e-commerce web application.
+My task as a DevOps Engineer is to design and implement a CI/CD pipeline using **Jenkins** to automate the deployment of an e-commerce web application.
 This pipeline will handle **continuous integration (CI)** and **continuous deployment (CD)**, ensuring scalability and reliability.

 ---